openhwgroup/cva6/verif/docs/VerifPlans/source/dvplan_csr-embedded-access.md

   1.Verify that CSR can be written with it illegal values.
   2.Ensure correct read operations using CSR read instructions.
-  3.Ensure that read values of the CSR should be inchanged
+  3.Ensure that read values of the CSR should be inchanged.
 * **Pass/Fail Criteria:** Check RM
 * **Test Type:** Directed Non-SelfChk
 * **Coverage Method:** Functional Coverage